 No two cancers are the same.
-MSKCC scientists created MSK-IMPACTTM, a genomic test that can identify gene mutations in any solid tumor, regardless of its location in the body.
+MSK scientists created MSK-IMPACTTM, a genomic test that can identify gene mutations in any solid tumor, regardless of its location in the body.
 MSK-IMPACT allows our doctors to match patients to targeted therapies that exploit weaknesses specific to that patient’s cancer.
-It is the first next-generation sequencing test to be authorized by the US Food and Drug Administration.
+It is the first next-generation sequencing test to be authorized by the U.S. Food and Drug Administration.
 It identifies mutations in 505 unique genes and other molecular changes in tumors.

 Less Invasive Treatments

-MSKCC physician-scientists have pioneered treatments that produce the best outcomes while being less invasive, less toxic, and more precise.
+MSK physician-scientists have pioneered treatments that produce the best outcomes while being less invasive, less toxic, and more precise.
 This helps improve quality of life during and after treatment, allowing people to return to their lives more quickly.

-MSKCC is also a leader in developing liquid biopsies, which seek to find signs of cancer in the bloodstream at its earliest stages, when it is most treatable.
+MSK is also a leader in developing liquid biopsies, which seek to find signs of cancer in the bloodstream at its earliest stages, when it is most treatable.